MarkhamLee/Facial-Recognition-Facenet-Pytorch/README.md

 * score_service.py calculates the distance or similarity scores
 * Running the docker file will build a container and then you can test/experiment via hitting the API with Postman or custom code.

-### Updates 9/04/23:
-* Added logging
-* Added basic unit tests
-* Refactored API calls in Jupyter Notebook, refactored "test_helper" script

-### Updates 6/11/23:
-* Added Jupyter Notebook as a "front-end" allows you to easily input photos and see results, including basic UX as far as green or red tint over photos depending on whether or not they match
-* Code clean-up, refactoring of methods, in particular simplifying the methods supporting each API endpoint

-### Updates 06/07/2023:
-* Code clean-up, fixed a few issues
-* Noticed some weirdness with the Euclidian calculations, removed it for now, will re-add in the future
-* Cleaned up the Readme to hopefully make using this more clear

-### Updates 6/04/2023: a few small changes
-* Added ability to specify distance threshold
-* Added ability to specify which type of scoring you want to use, I.e., cosine distance or Euclidian distance/L2
-* Some small refactoring here and there

-### Future updates
-* ~~Add logging: record each incoming API request, messages @ various points for tracking potential errors~~
-* ~~Add a Jupyter Notebook "front-end" for easy testing/use without Postman~~ added 6/11/23
-* ~~Add test scripts~~
-* Add additional similarity scores/distance measures
-* Add authentication

 ## Acknowledgements
 This project is heavily influenced by [Tim Esler's Facenet-PyTorch repo](https://github.com/timesler/facenet-pytorch) a PyTorch based implementation of Google's Facenet research paper, which is in turn heavily influenced by [David Sandberg's TensorFlow implementation](https://github.com/davidsandberg/facenet) of same.